MSc in Professional Science

 We suggest the following modules: MBA stage 1: management: perspectives and practice (B716), a science module related to your educational speciality and the MSc project module for MSc in Professional Science (SXB810).

 This route would be appropriate if you are a science graduate working in a range of business settings.
-This route would allow you to extend your knowledge of your field of science and learn, develop and consolidate your understanding of the principal management functions (managing people and organisations; accounting; marketing; operations; project and change management).
+It would allow you to extend your knowledge of your field of science and learn, develop and consolidate your understanding of the principal management functions (managing people and organisations; accounting; marketing; operations; project and change management).

 If you work in science communication